Naixu-Guo/.github.io/_pages/about.md

 * Understanding quantum many-body systems via the lens of (theoretical) computer science
 * Mechanical explanation of large AI models

-The polar star of my research direction is the *nature-intelligence interaction*.
+The polar star of my research direction is the intersection between nature and intelligence.

 ![avatar](_pages/Research_interest.png)